 Why?
 Because nearly 20 percent of the 17,000 (or more) pesticides in use today are known as systemic pesticides—those which reside inside the plant via its root system and have permeated the plant.
 That’s means they’re everywhere within the plants themselves and can’t be washed off.

-But another important benefit of organic food and herbs is that, because they’re grown organically, these plants are able to produce their own natural defenses against pests.
+But another important benefit of organic food and herbs is that, because they’re grown organically, these plants are often able to produce their own natural defenses against pests.

 That’s why you’ll find these health-supporting organic herbs in each and every Ancient Apothecary Fermented Herbs.

-The Importance of Healthy Joints and Immune Defenses
+The Importance of Healthy Joints

 The body is said to have 360 joints, although it’s a count that varies due to what is defined as a joint and a person’s age.
 For example, some joints fuse together over time.
 However, it’s safe to say that there are between 200 and 400 joints in the human body.